slatham/quadtree/README.md

 # Quadtree
-A simple javascript implimentaion of a quadtree data structure for storing 2d objects - [Quadtree](https://en.wikipedia.org/wiki/Quadtree)
+A simple javascript implementation of a quadtree data structure for storing 2d objects - [Quadtree](https://en.wikipedia.org/wiki/Quadtree)

-For use in node projects or browser based projects.
+For use in node projects or browser based project.

 ## Usage

 ### Install
-Use your node package manager to install or if your are just using it in the browser,  skip this.
+Use your node package manager to install or if you're just using it in the browser, skip this.
 ```
 npm install @slatham/quadtree
 ```